jordoreed/tucunare/README.md

 var tc = new Tucunare(canvas);
 tc.setClearColor(new vec4(0, 0, 0, 1));
 ```
 Create some geometry.
-A single triangle, in this example.
+In this example, a single triangle.
 ```javascript
 var points = [
   new vec4(-1,-1, 0, 1), // bottom left